 Technically, the third eyelid gland should have been attached with a fibrous material to the lower inner edge of the eye.
 However, there are some dog breeds that have a weaker attachment that causes the gland to easily prolapse.

 Is cherry eye contagious?
 Fortunately, it is not contagious to other dogs or even to people.
 As a genetic defect, though, dogs suffering from it should not be bred.
-It can manifest in any dog breeds but there are some that are more susceptible such as the:
+It can manifest in any dog breeds, but there are some that are more susceptible such as: